Why you don’t need a non executive director or NED

 Here’s how it works in the real world.

-NEDS are not a short cut
+NEDS are not a shortcut

 Many of the myths around creating a successful business are based on a lazy approach.
-The idea of the non executive director is that they could create short cuts for you.
+The idea of the non-executive director is that they could create shortcuts for you.
 Unfortunately, success in business is all about hard work.

-It’s about researching and learning (that’s why you’re reading this article isn’t it?) and finding out the right way to go about things.
+It’s about researching and learning (that’s why you’re reading this article, isn’t it?) and finding out the right way to go about things.
 Finding the recipe for how to create the business you want.
 You can find this stuff out for yourself, but you have to work at it.

-If you’re uncertain as to how to grow your business, confused by all the conflicting advice out there, or don’t know who to trust, think about getting a business advisor or mentor who has been in business, grown companies and been around the block.
-In my opinion, this is a more honest relationship, where you pay for business consultancy and advice, and get someone honest and on your side to help you with the business.
+If you’re uncertain as to how to grow your business, confused by all the conflicting advice out there, or don’t know who to trust, think about getting a business coach or mentor who has been in business, grown companies and been around the block.
+In my opinion, this is a more honest relationship, where you pay for business consultancy and advice and get someone honest and on your side to help you with the business.

 And you don’t have to be locked into a relationship where you’re paying someone a couple of grand a month just to look pretty on your board.
 Or worse, interfere in your business, tell you what to do when they don’t know about your sector and slow you down.
+I have definitely seen examples where someone has brought in a non-executive director who has some old fashioned ideas and is not able to add to the business.

-A non-executive director will often ask for an equity stake in the business at an early stage.
+A non-executive director will sometimes ask for an equity stake in the business at an early stage.
 You could well be tempted to give away a chunk of the company before you’re ready.
-Be very cautious about this, and remember that any equity you give away now, is equity that you don’t have to give to investors later on.
-Here’s my article about how to give away equity in your business.
+Be very cautious about this, and remember that any equity you give away now is equity that you don’t have to give to investors later on.
+When a potential NED asks for equity, that raises a red flag for me.

 Getting some proper advice before appointing a non-executive director